-China says will ‘firmly defend’ rights over auto tariffs
+China, Japan protest US probe into need for auto tariffs

+BEIJING (AP) — China and Japan both condemned Thursday the Trump administration’s decision to launch an investigation into whether tariffs are needed on imports of vehicles and automotive parts into the United States.

-BEIJING (AP) — China says it will “firmly defend” its rights and interests against what it calls the Trump administration’s abuse of national security provisions in trade.
+China’s Commerce Ministry said Beijing would “firmly defend” its rights and interests against what it called the Trump administration’s abuse of national security provisions in trade.

-The Commerce Ministry’s response Thursday came after the Trump administration launched an investigation into whether tariffs are needed auto imports into the United States.

-In doing so, Trump invoked a provision authorizing the president to restrict imports and impose unlimited tariffs on national security grounds, known as Section 232 of the Trade Expansion Act of 1962.
+Japan’s minister of Economy, Trade and Industry, Hiroshige Seko, warned that additional tariffs would put the global market into turmoil.

+If such a measure is taken, “it would be an extremely far-reaching trade sanction that would put the global market into turmoil,” Seko said.
+“We are extremely concerned.”

 Most Read Business Stories